-As of May 2, 2020 the Company had outstanding borrowings of \$60.0 million and availability of \$15.0 million under the Credit Agreement, compared to no borrowings outstanding and availability of \$75.0 million as of February 1, 2020 under the Credit Agreement.
+As of May 1, 2021 and January 30, 2021, the Company had no borrowings outstanding and availability of \$75.0 million under the Credit Agreement.

 7. Income Taxes

 The provision for income taxes for interim periods is based on an estimate of the annual effective tax rate adjusted to reflect the impact of discrete items.
 Management judgment is required in projecting ordinary income to estimate the Company's annual effective tax rate.